April 27, 2026: County Council votes on the Comprehensive Plan preferred alternative. Learn how to comment →

 Salmon Creek Area — Where Corridor Residents Shop, Get Medical Care & Access Services

 V/C = volume-to-capacity ratio.
 The County’s concurrency threshold is 0.90.
 Anything above 0.90 is failing.
 LOS F = Level of Service F, the worst grade.
-Sources: eight developer-commissioned traffic impact studies (Three Creeks East, Four Creeks North, Kozy Manor Estates, NE 174th Street Subdivision, Towhee Creek, Ridgefield Middle School, Mt.
-Vista Logistics, Anderson Dental).
+Sources: 24 developer-commissioned traffic impact studies spanning 2018–2025, prepared by Kittelson & Associates, Lancaster Mobley, Mackenzie, TENW, Charbonneau Engineering, and H. Lee & Associates.
 Note: at roundabout intersections, overall LOS is a volume-weighted average—individual approaches can be at LOS F while the intersection reports LOS A.

 The failures don’t stay on 179th.
 The NE 134th–139th Street corridor between NE 10th and NE 29th Avenues is where corridor residents go for groceries, gas, pharmacies, medical appointments, dentists, and fast food.
 The roads and intersections serving this commercial district are already failing or at the threshold—and no traffic study for a 179th corridor development is required to analyze or mitigate impacts to these daily destinations.